• Skip to primary navigation

 Learn how to make iced oatmeal cookies in a few easy steps.

-1. Using a medium cookie scoop (2 tablespoons, 30 ml), scoop the oatmeal cookie dough and place the cookie dough balls onto the lined baking sheet about 3 inches ( 8 cm) apart.
+2. Using a medium cookie scoop (2 tablespoons, 30 ml), scoop the oatmeal cookie dough and place the cookie dough balls onto the lined baking sheet about 3 inches (8 cm) apart.
 Bake at 350 F (177 C) for 10 -12 minutes or until the edges of the cookies are set and the centers are slightly puffed.
-Cool the chewy oatmeal cookies on the baking sheet for 3 - 4 minutes.
+Cool the chewy oatmeal cookies on the baking sheet for 5 minutes.
 Then transfer to a cooling rack to cool completely to room temperature.
 Make the icing while the cookies cool.

-How To Store, Freeze and Thaw
+How To Make Ahead, Store, Freeze and Thaw

-Store: Place the frosted oatmeal cookies in an airtight container.
+• Store: Place the frosted oatmeal cookies in an airtight container.
 Store at room temperature for up to 5 days.
 Transfer the cookies to the fridge for up to another 5 days.
-If you would like to store the oatmeal iced cookies for longer, I recommend freezing them.
+If you would like to store the iced oatmeal cookies for longer, I recommend freezing them.

-Freeze: Make sure the soft oatmeal cookies are completely cooled to room temperature.
+• Freeze: Make sure the soft oatmeal cookies are completely cooled to room temperature.
 Place the cookies in a ziplock bag.
 Store in the freezer for up to 2 months.
 I recommend leaving the icing off the cookies if you plan on freezing them.

-Thaw: The easiest and tastiest way to thaw your old fashioned cookies to let them sit out at room temperature until thawed or overnight in the fridge.
+• Thaw: The easiest and tastiest way to thaw your old fashioned cookies to let them sit out at room temperature until thawed or overnight in the fridge.

 M’s Expert Tips